bcgov/nr-water-licensed-works-backup/docs/developer-guide/limitations.md

 Three things can only be confirmed against a real production restore, and are out of scope here:

-- That the everyday editing application opens and edits normally afterward.
+- That QuickWins opens and edits normally afterward.
-- That the nightly push to the central database runs cleanly afterward.
+- That the nightly push to the BC Geographic Warehouse (BCGW) runs cleanly afterward.
 - That direct editing in desktop GIS tools is unaffected.

 The residual risk is judged low: the restore path never changes a layer's